O-X-L/ansible-webui/docs/source/usage/alerts.rst

           }
         }

-* Create a plugin at :code:`Settings - Alerts` that points to your executable
+* Create a plugin at :code:`Home - Alerts` that points to your executable

 * Link the plugin in alerts